Habiba-atef/CIHEAM-repo-/‘variants/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
+# Exercise 2:

-2.1 Compare the different file sizes for each of the alignment files generated in the previous section (formats SAM, BAM and CRAM).
+## 2.1 Compare the different file sizes for each of the alignment files generated in the previous section (formats SAM, BAM and CRAM).

 Codes used